-Laterality and Directionality: How Does it Relate to Learning?November 18th, 2018
+Laterality and Directionality: How Does it Relate to Learning?February 16th, 2022

 What is Laterality and Directionality?

-Your ability to place numbers in columns, align words neatly on a page, proper spacing of words, and scanning a page from left to right are all directly impacted by directionality.
+Your ability to place numbers in columns, align words neatly on a page, proper spacing of words, and scan a page from left to right are all directly impacted by directionality.